 - IEL Tip Sheets

 - Many early childhood programs and homes include puppets in their dramatic play centers and toy boxes.
 Puppets can provide an opportunity for a young child to make up a story or reenact experiences they have had.
-These two blogs describe how puppets can be used in homes and early childhood settings and to address concerns about behavior or social-emotional development.
+The two blogs, What Puppets Mean to Can Mean to Children, and What Puppets Can Mean to Children, Part 2, describe how puppets can be used in homes and early childhood settings and to address concerns about behavior or social-emotional development.

 - Reading together supports the development of children’s language and comprehension skills.
-This blog describes ideas for how caregivers can build on story time.
+The blog Super Story Time describes ideas for how caregivers can build on story time.

 - Providing inexpensive props for young children is a good way to support the development of pretend play.
-As these videos demonstrate, boxes, play food and plates, a teapot, and a toy barn can provide opportunities for young children to engage in dramatic play.
+The videos Pretend Play with Big Boxes, Tea Party, Tattoos and Teakettles: “Housekeeping Conversations”, and The Right Word: Conversation and Print During Pretend Play demonstrate opportunities for young children to engage in dramatic play.

 Music